airbus-seclab/GEA1_break/README.md

 Perhaps!
 If enough people sign the petition ;>

-#### Q: Can you give me a trick to estimate the average/worst running time on my machine?
+#### Q: Can you give me an advice to estimate the average/worst running time on my machine?

 Edit `exploit.h` and set `NR_BITS_UB` to `24` then recompile the binary.
 Note the `demo` tag appearing the version: